 The point here is to simply be mindful of the healthy foods, such as the high GI fruit, that raise your blood sugar quickly, and see how well your skin tolerates them.

-You can fight oily skin topically with 5-alpha reductase inhibitors (DHT blockers).
-These substances inhibit the enzyme 5-alpha reductase in the skin that increases the conversion of testosterone to DHT (making your skin oily).To reduce oiliness of your skin, keep your blood sugar stable and use DHT blockers.Click To Tweet
+Some of best natural, scientifically proven remedies that can help you manage oily skin are 5-alpha reductase inhibitors (DHT blockers).
+These substances inhibit the enzyme 5-alpha reductase in the skin that increases the conversion of testosterone to DHT (which makes your skin oily).To reduce oiliness of your skin, keep your blood sugar stable and use DHT blockers.Click To Tweet

 NON-COMEDOGENIC OILS HIGH IN LINOLEIC ACID

-Linoleic acid is one of the weak DHT blockers, but in my experience, it helps oily skin for one more, often overlooked, reason.
+Linoleic acid is one of the weaker DHT blockers, but in my experience, it helps oily skin for one more, often overlooked reason.

 Many people with acne and oily skin use harsh, over-drying skincare that actually makes the skin produce even more oil!

-Skin that is dried out and dehydrated (meaning it lacks water) has seriously impaired skin barrier, and it will produce more and more oil to compensate in the attempt to keep itself properly moisturized.
+Skin that is dried out and dehydrated (meaning it lacks water) has seriously impaired skin barrier, so it will produce more and more oil to compensate in the attempt to keep itself moisturized.

 Nutiva Hemp Seed Oil – Organic & Cold-Pressed